Safeguarding Blog Curriculum Blog

 Apps, games, devices, sites ….
 It can all feel quite overwhelming and intimidating.
 But there are some very basic and key principles outlined below that will help you to create a positive culture around online activity:

-1. Decide what devices/apps/games/websites you want children to use and when is the right time to start accessing them in your setting.
-What is the benefit of children using these?
+1. Not all content/tech is equal.
+Decide what devices/apps/games/websites you want children to use and when is the right time to start accessing them in your setting/home.
+What are the benefits of children using these?
 Try and offer a varied digital diet (i.e. not all sedentary and passive consumption) including things that promote physical movement and other key areas of child development.
 Use of devices should not replace activities that promote healthy child development.
-Ensure that you share your approach with colleagues via your policies and procedures so there is a consistent approach.
+In Early Years settings, ensure that you share your approach with colleagues via your policies and procedures so there is a consistent approach.

 3. Talk to children about their online activity as you would about other areas of their lives.
 Find out what they enjoy.
 Talk to them about how it makes them feel.
 These initial conversations will help to create open and honest dialogue with children, so that as they get older, they will hopefully feel comfortable talking to and confiding in adults, if things go wrong.